Tour Details at a glance

 Hotels/trekking lodges (14 nights)

 In Kathmandu and Pokhara we stay in mid-range tourist hotels.
 Rooms are twin share with private bathrooms with western style toilets.
-During our trek, accommodation is in simple 'tea house' inns.
+During our journey through Upper Mustang, accommodation is in simple 'tea house' inns.
 Some will have basic attached bathrooms, but most will have separate bathroom facilities.

 Optional Single Supplement

 If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
 If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
 Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from USD 310 will be payable.
 Note that a single room may not always be available in the trekking lodges in Upper Mustang.

 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.